 12 Important Pioneers in Software Development

-Software development is an important field and getting a degree in it could lead to a rewarding career.
+Software development is an important field with lots of exciting applications.
 But how did it get to be what it is today?
 There are a number of important individuals who pioneered specific areas of software development and are worth remembering.
 When thinking of great minds in this field, we might think of Turing and Lovelace, but they weren't the only pioneers to make a difference in software development.

 Coined the term "software engineering" as an attempt to give legitimacy to computer code related to physical engineering.
 She also wrote code for the world's first portable computer.